-The Tad Mork Waterfall is often called Mae Sa Waterfall's little brother.
+The Tad Mork Waterfall is one of the amazing Chiang Mai waterfalls often called Mae Sa Waterfall's little brother.
 It's also in the Doi Suthep-Doi Pui national park and even has the same entrance as Mae Sa Waterfall and is 20 minutes up North of it.
 It's in full glory in the rainy season and also has an amazing plunge pool.
 You can also consider visiting the Mon Jam Mountain.

 It promises an amazing view of the northern plains and guarantees scenic beauty and delicious lunch.

 4. Monthathan Waterfall